 Here are some tips that can be useful to recover from ID Theft.

-- Review your online bank statements – Go through your bank statements at least once a day and make sure you recognize every transaction before paying your bill.
+- Review your online bank statements – Go through your bank statements at least once a day and make sure you recognize every transaction before paying your credit card bill.
 If you see an unfamiliar purchase, contact your creditor immediately.
+This could be fraudulent debt in your name.

 - Password Protection – All financial accounts should be password protected.
 A strong password should contain a mixture of numbers, both upper and lower case letters, special characters, and be more than eight characters in length.
 Avoid using predictable choices as your password and remember to change your password often.